 Share This Recipe

-Inspired by The Nightmare Before Christmas, this Pumpkin (King) Spice Cheesecake is cozy and delicious.
-It’s another cold and dreary day in November, but it is Friday!
-So I think this is the perfect time to set yourself up with a slice.
-Combining warm pumpkin spice, chocolate cookie crumbs and tangy cream cheese into the perfect cheesecake.
-Ready to take its rightful place on the throne!
-Er… umm..
-I mean your holiday table.
-If you really need convincing or an excuse to treat yourself, just call it recipe testing for thanksgiving 😉
+This Pumpkin Spice Cheesecake is cozy and delicious.
+Combining warm pumpkin spice, oreo cookie crumbs and tangy cream cheese into the perfect cheesecake.
+Ready to take its rightful place on your holiday table, or any table really… If you really need convincing or an excuse to treat yourself, just call it recipe testing for thanksgiving 😉 or a way to pass the time on a dreary afternoon.

 Growing up, I was never a fan of cheesecakes.
 My husband, however, loves cheesecake… We always share dessert, even cheesecake, so I would try a bite here and there and usually just wasn’t that into it.
 I was certain I could create a cheesecake that we could both enjoy.
 So we sat down and brainstormed.
 And guys, THIS IS IT!